patdie421/A2-portdoubler-romemulator/README.md

 This card provide 2 functionalities :
 - duplicates the slot it uses into two horizontal slots.
 I designed it to be able to use an A2DVI interface on Apple II computers where all the slots are occupied.
 - ROM emulation card (https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/hardware/schematics/rom_emulator_card_050-0009-01_schematic.pdf).
-This first version is designed to use Adrian Black Deadtest ROM (https://github.com/misterblack1/appleII_deadtest)
+This first version is designed to use Adrian Black Deadtest ROM (https://github.com/misterblack1/appleII_deadtest), but :
-  - did'nt allow to control by softwitch
+  - it did'nt allow to control by softwitch
   - DMA IN/OUT are not supported

 A version currently under development will provide all the functionalities of a ROM card